Dakoriki/ESPHome-Balboa-Spa/README.md

 This project is set up for:
 - A Spa that has:
-  - 3 Jets, 1 Light, Temperature in Celcius, 1 Heater, 1 Circulation pump, 2 Filter timeable cycles, Heat/Rest mode, High/low temperature range and a clock for time
+  - 3 Jets, 1 Light, Temperature in Celcius, 1 Heater, 1 Circulation pump, 2 Timeable filter cycles, Ready/Rest mode, High/Low temperature range and a clock for time
 - An ESP8266

 If your spa has more or less or different things you will most likely changed things in the code

+# What is provided?

+In this repo is the .yaml configuration for esphome and the companioning c++ file that makes the magic actually happen.

+There are also dashboard card examples, srcipts and automations that will make setting up your spa controls in home assistant more pleasent.
+For most of these provided examples to work you will have to create some input helpers.
+More specifically 13 number helpers for all the different values.
+All starting with input_number.spa_, so e.g 'input_number.spa_temp_high'

+- temp_high;   range 26.5 to 40 with 0.5 step size
+- clock_hour, f1_dur_hour, f1_hour, f2_dur_hour, f2_hour;   range 0 to 23 with 1 step size
+- clock_minute, f1_dur_min, f1_min, f2_dur_min, f2_min;   range 0 to 59 with 1 step size

+# To Do

+- Possibly implement the ablity to properly set target temperature in low heat mode which is 10.0 to 37.0
+- Fault codes into HA, not just esphome logger, very low priority
+- Temperature switch for F, very very low priority :P